12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Specify the file types to include in the search.
   - Enter extensions **without the leading dot**, separated by commas.
   - _Example:_ `txt, log, ts, cs, json, md`
+- **Max Search Depth:**
+  - Optionally limit how many levels deep the search should go within subdirectories.
+  - Leave blank for unlimited depth.
+Enter `1` to search only the top-level directory, `2` for the top level and its immediate subdirectories, etc.
+- **Content Query:**
+  - Use the **Query Builder** (see next section) to define criteria for searching _inside_ file content.
+Leave this empty if you only want to search by filename/path/metadata.
+  - **Search Mode:** Select how the content query should be interpreted:
+    - `Boolean Query`: (Default) Uses the Query Builder to create complex logical expressions with AND/OR operators.
+    - `Simple Term`: Searches for exact text matches without Boolean logic.
+    - `Regular Expression`: Interprets the query as a regular expression pattern.
+    - `Fuzzy Search`: Uses approximate matching to find content similar to the query term, tolerating typos and variations.

+#### Advanced Options (Collapsible Sections)

+##### Exclude Options

+Click to expand this section to configure file and folder exclusions:

 - **Exclude Files (Glob/Regex):**
   - Specify patterns for filenames to _exclude_ from the search.
 Enter one pattern per line.
   - Supports **glob patterns** (like `*.tmp`, `temp*`, `?cache`) and **regular expressions** (enclosed in slashes, e.g., `/\.(bak|old)$/i`).